Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Conclusion

 \section{Conclusion}

-Terrestrial-aerial vehicles possesses distinct advantages because they combine both the mobility of UAVs and the long endurance of UGVs.
-However, there are no representative works on the autonomous navigation of these vehicles.
-To fill this gap, we present an autonomous quadrotor system that can safely navigate in unknown cluttered environments with terrestrial-aerial hybrid locomotion.
-Based on the design of a lightweight terrestrial-aerial quadrotor, we propose an adaptive navigation framework which mainly consists of a safe motion planner and a unified motion controller.
-We carry out challenging tests to show the proposed system's robustness and superiority.
+TABVs possesses distinct advantages because they combine both the mobility of UAVs and the long endurance of UGVs.
+In this work, we present a navigation framework that enables TABVs to safely navigate in unknown cluttered environments with terrestrial-aerial hybrid locomotion.
+The framework mainly consists of a safe motion planner and a unified motion controller.
+We also incorporate localization and mapping modules and integrate the navigation framework into an onboard system on a customized terrestrial-aerial vehicle.
+We carry out challenging tests in multiple unknown dense environments to show the proposed system's performance and robustness.

-For future work, we will pay attention to motion planning on uneven terrain.
-On the other hand, we will consider the exogenous forces in the controller, so as to further improve the control accuracy and energy savings.
+For future work, we will pay attention to motion planning on uneven terrains.
+Besides, we will consider the exogenous forces in the controller so as to further improve the control accuracy and energy savings.
+Furthermore, we will develop active exploration algorithms leveraging the bimodal locomotion of TABVs \cite{Williams2020exploration}.